Esther-MM/E-Commerce_Analytics_Platform/README.md

+Phase 4:
-Phase 4: Stored Procedures & Functions
+Stored Procedures & Functions.

 Automated Decision Making - Stored procedures for dynamic pricing and inventory management

 This phase focuses on embedding business logic directly into the database using MySQL stored procedures and a user-defined function.